 Qin Dynasty ruins in north China to open for free visit

-A cluster of architecture dating back to China's first empire, Qin Dynasty (221-206 BC), will be open for free from July 16 in the city of Qinhuangdao, north China's Hebei Province, according to the municipal cultural relic bureau.To get more qin dynasty, you can visit shine news official website.
+A cluster of architecture dating back to China's first empire, Qin Dynasty (221-206 BC), will be open for free from July 16 in the city of Qinhuangdao, north China's Hebei Province, according to the municipal cultural relic bureau.To get more news about qin dynasty, you can visit shine news official website.

 The museum is built on the ruins of Qin Dynasty palaces that date back more than 2,000 years, representing the only remaining architecture of that period in the Beijing-Tianjin-Hebei region.

 According to an archaeological investigation of the ruins from 1986 to 1991, the palaces were built by Emperor Qin Shihuang, the first emperor of China, during his fourth east tour after the nation's unification.

 Construction of the museum and the protection of the structures started in 2015.
 As the legend goes, the palaces were built on the seashore because of the emperor's desire to achieve immortality at sea.

 Archaeologists believe they may have found a submerged seaside palace built more than 2,200 years ago by China's first emperor, Ying Zheng, mainland media reports.

 The building, thought to date back to the Qin dynasty (221-207BC), was discovered under the sea off the coast of Suizhong county, in Liaoning province, researchers from Liaoning and Beijing told the Liaoshen Evening News.The largest discovery was a 60-metre wide square, formed of large stones, which could be the foundations of a large platform for religious sacrifices or other important activities, the archaeologists said.

 Local fishermen said they had previously found ancient coins and ceramics on the seabed, while some of the stone walls were clearly visible at low tide.